NikeGunn/microservice-generator-tool/src/templates/common/README.md

 # Microservices Template

-This is a generated microservices template using the `microgen` CLI tool.
+This is a generated microservices template using the `turbogen` CLI tool.
 It provides a structured and production-ready foundation for building scalable microservices.

 ## Features
 - **Preconfigured Docker support** for containerization.